Aweeeezy/CueLoop/README.md

   song, that user's audio tag should start with a start offset to match that of the booth creator's audio tag. *(I believe the required attribute, **startDate**,)* is required but not yet implemented.
-* Add logic so that songs are only downloaded when they are closely following the currently playing song (so that space usage is minimized on the server).
 * Test for browser and device compatibility.

 **Potential Implementation Changes**